 Courtesy of Round Rock Express.

-22. Get into the swing of baseball season and catch a game played by the Round Rock Express, a minor league affiliate of the Houston Astros that calls Dell Diamond home.
-The family-friendly ballpark features a kids’ fun zone, plus theme nights and fireworks on Fridays.
+22. Get into the swing of baseball season and catch a game played by the Round Rock Express, a Triple-A affiliate of the Texas Rangers that calls Dell Diamond home.
+The family-friendly ballpark features a kids’ fun zone, plus theme nights and regular fireworks displays.
+Check this season’s schedule for ticket and capacity details.

 23. For an adrenaline rush coupled with a beautiful view, Lake Travis Zipline Adventures offers five pulse-pounding ziplines (one being the longest in Texas) to whisk your brood away on an exciting outdoor adventure.